Route 1 (Paraguay)

-National Route 1 (officially PY01, in Spanish, Ruta Nacional Número 1, or simply Ruta Uno) is one of the most important and one of the first highways in Paraguay, which runs from the capital city, Asunción to Itapua Department's capital, Encarnación.
-Crossing the departments of Central, Paraguarí, Misiones and Itapua.
-It starts on the intersection of Choferes del Chaco and Fernando de la Mora Avenues, known as Cuatro Mojones, and ends at the San Roque González de Santa Cruz Bridge, on the Paraná River, traversing 382 km.
+National Route 1 (officially PY01, Ruta Nacional Número 1), named after Marshal Francisco Solano López, is a national highway in Paraguay running 382 km from the capital Asunción south to Encarnación on the Paraná River.
+It crosses the departments of Central, Paraguarí, Misiones, and Itapúa.
+The route begins at the intersection of Choferes del Chaco and Fernando de la Mora Avenues (Cuatro Mojones) in Asunción and ends at the San Roque González de Santa Cruz Bridge over the Paraná.